Data Processing Agreement

 - Stripe — payment and subscription processing.

-- Google — server-side tagging container image used to run sGTM.
+- Google — supplies the server-side tagging container image used to run each customer’s sGTM container.

 Contact